Hussain Dawood: Philanthropy

 Dawood was chairman of the Pakistan Poverty Alleviation Fund.
 He is the founding donor of the Mariam Dawood School of Visual Arts & Design at the Beaconhouse National University Tarogil Campus, in Lahore.
 Through the Dawood Foundation, he has supported relief efforts for the 2004 Indian Ocean earthquake and tsunami, the 2005 Kashmir earthquake, and the 2010 Pakistan floods.

 He is also the founder and chairman of the Karachi School of Business and Leadership (KSBL), a graduate management institution dedicated to developing effective leaders.

 During the COVID-19 pandemic in Pakistan, he pledged Rs 1bn on behalf of Engro Corporation and Dawood Hercules Group to support national relief efforts.

 Dawood donated towards the purchase of a former church in St. John's, Newfoundland and Labrador, which was converted into the Shaheed Suleman Dawood Mosque, opened in 2025 in memory of his grandson and as a contribution to the local Muslim community.

 Personal life

 Hussain Dawood is married to Kulsum.
 The couple had four children; Azmeh, Shahzada, Sabrina and Samad.
 Dawood is based in Dubai.
-(Note: Dawood holds Maltese citizenship since 2016, reportedly through an individual investor programme.)

 In June 2023, Dawood lost his son Shahzada and his 19-year-old grandson, Suleman.
 Both died alongside three others inside the submersible Titan when it imploded on a tourist expedition to view the wreck of the Titanic.